vinod-k-yadav/microservices/README.md

 Basic implementation of microservices using Python , Flask and Docker.
 The purpose of this repo is only demonstrate the concept of  microservices using python and how to microservices communicate each others.

 Used Flask as web framework to demonstrate the microservices.
-Havn't used any databases.
+Used REDIS key-value database server.

 Microservices: